SvenMichaelKlose/tunix/src/vi/README.md

 ## Edit commands

-These commands enter the edit mode which can be exited by pressing ESC.
+These commands enter the edit mode which can be exited by pressing RUN/STOP.

 i: Insert.
 I: Insert before first non-space.